blaineventurine/home-automation-docker/README.md

 ## Docker Setup

-If you don't have Docker installed, follow the instuctions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+If you don't have Docker installed, follow the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 Having a specific Docker group is useful so you don't have to `sudo` everything, so after installation run